Table of Contents

 One user, an administrator in marketing and advertising, calls Stripe “easy to use” and gives it a 4-star review:

-While the vast majority of Stripe reviews are positive, some users note certain issues with the Stripe platform such as the following:
+While the vast majority of Stripe reviews are positive, some users note specific issues with the Stripe platform such as the following:

-• A pricing model (2.9 percent plus $0.30) that can be too high for small and medium businesses.
+- A pricing model (2.9 percent plus $0.30) can be too high for small and medium businesses.

-• The need for advanced technical skills in order to customize the platform.
+- Advanced technical skills are needed to customize the platform.

 Chargify Reviews